wavemaker/wm11-hackathon/docs/how_to/styles.md

     background-color: ‘red’;
 }
 ```
 whereas in reactnative, you must target the button directly.
-Styles of the container will not get passed to the button.
 In this case, a class has to be mentioned on that button and styles have to specified to that class.
 ```
 .custom-container.app-container {
     background-color: red;